cloudify-cosmo/docs.getcloudify.org/content/cli/orch_cli/deployments.md

                         A unique ID for the deployment
 *  `-i, --inputs=INPUTS` - Inputs for the deployment (Can be provided as wildcard-based paths (`.yaml`, etc..) to YAML files, a JSON          string or as `key1=value1;key2=value2`).
 This argument can be used multiple times.
 * `--skip-plugins-validation` - A boolean flag that specifies whether to validate if the required deployment plugins exist on the Manager.
 [Default: `false`]
-* `-l, --visibility TEXT` - Defines who can see the resource, can be set to one of ['private', 'tenant'] [default: tenant].
+* `-l, --visibility TEXT` - Defines who can see the resource, can be set to one of ['private', 'tenant', 'global'] [default: tenant].

 &nbsp;
 #### Example